 In mid-2014, we had to let one of our CPAs go, which caused big problems.
 Under our model, the unexpected departure of a CPA inevitably leaves clients without service.
 While most clients were understanding as we searched for a replacement for this team member, we lost a few good clients because of the fiasco.

 But this risk also brings huge rewards.
 It allows me, the owner, to avoid doing any accounting, tax or payroll in our firm.
 I can focus on growing the firm and consulting with clients because of the great rewards of our strong team.

-We asked ourselves, are the rewards we are receiving are worth the risk we are bearing?
+We asked ourselves: are the rewards we are receiving worth the risk we are bearing?
 In fact, this is a question all accounting entrepreneurs must be asking themselves.

 As a firm, we are not looking to get everything right, we are looking to uncover new secrets that other firms do not yet know.
 In uncovering these secrets we will become stronger, differentiated, and able to attract and hire the best millennial accountants who thrive in fast-paced, experimental environments.